Testing over a continuum of null hypotheses with False Discovery Rate control: Main concepts and tools

 \subsection{False discovery rate}

-Following the usual philosophy of hypothesis testing, one wants to ensure some control over type I errors commited by the procedure.
-As discussed in Section~\ref{se:nptest}, in the present work we focus on a generalization to a continuum of hypotheses of the {\em False Discovery Rate} (FDR).
-For a finite number of null hypotheses, the FDR, as introduced by \cite{BH1995} (see also \citealp{See1968}), is defined as the average proportion of type I errors in the set of all rejected hypotheses.
-To extend this definition to a possibly uncountable space, following \citet{PGVW2004,PGVW2007}, we quantify this proportion by a volume ratio, defined with respect to a finite measure $\Lambda$ on $(\cH, \mathfrak{H})$ (the usual definition over a finite space is recovered by taking $\Lambda$ equal to the counting measure).
+Following the usual philosophy of hypothesis testing, one wants to ensure some control over type I errors committed by the procedure.
+As discussed in Section~\ref{senptest}, in the present work we focus on a generalization to a continuum of hypotheses of the \emph{False Discovery Rate} (FDR).
+For a finite number of null hypotheses, the FDR, as introduced by Benjamini and Hochberg \cite {BH1995} (see also Seeger \cite{See1968}), is defined as the average proportion of type I errors in the set of all rejected hypotheses.
+To extend this definition to a possibly uncountable space, following Perone~Pacifico \textit{et~al.} \cite{PGVW2004,PGVW2007}, we quantify this proportion by a volume ratio, defined with respect to a finite measure $\Lambda$ on $(\cH, \mathfrak{H})$ (the usual definition over a finite space is recovered by taking $\Lambda$ equal to the counting measure).

-\begin{definition}[False discovery proportion, false discovery rate] Let $\Lambda$ be a finite positive measure on $(\cH,\kH)$.
-Let $R$ be a multiple testing procedure on $\cH$\,.
-The false discovery rate (FDR) of $R$ is defined as the average of the the false discovery proportion (FDP):
+\begin{definition}[(False discovery proportion, false discovery rate)] Let $\Lambda$ be a finite positive measure on $(\cH,\kH)$.
+Let $R$ be a multiple testing procedure on $\cH$.
+The false discovery rate (FDR) of~$R$ is defined as the average of the false discovery proportion (FDP): {\arabic{equation}} and